 Oocyte recovery or pick up, lasts about 15 minutes and patients are offered light sedation.
 The doctor aspirates follicular fluid with a needle inserted transvaginally, under ultrasound guidance.
 The embryologist examines the follicular aspirates, under a microscope, to identify the oocytes.

-At the end of oocyte recovery, oocytes are washed and transferred immediately to culture medium.
-Oocytes are then inseminated with husband’s sperm, already processed with special techniques.
-Next morning, fertilization is scored and normally fertilized zygotes are returned for further culture.
+Oocytes are then inseminated with the husband’s sperm, already processed with special techniques.
+The next morning, fertilization is scored and normally fertilized zygotes are returned for further culture.